2014 Fort Hood shootings

 Mass shooting in Texas, U.S.

-On Wednesday, April 2, 2014, a shooting spree was perpetrated at several locations on the Fort Hood military base near Killeen, Texas.
+On April 2, 2014, a spree shooting occurred at several locations on the Fort Hood military base near Killeen, Texas.
 Four people, including the gunman, were killed while 14 additional people were injured; 12 by gunshot wounds.
 The shooter, 34-year-old Army Specialist Ivan Lopez-Lopez, died of a self-inflicted gunshot wound.

 Shootings

 Immediately prior to the shooting, Lopez went to the 49th Transportation Battalion administrative office where he tried to obtain a ten-day leave form so he could attend to "family matters".
 However, he was informed that he would have to come back later to retrieve it, sparking a verbal altercation between him and several other soldiers.
 The request was ultimately denied because Lopez had already secured housing in an apartment in Killeen.

 Lopez then went outside to smoke a cigarette.
 At approximately 4:00 p.m., he returned and opened fire with a .45-caliber Smith & Wesson M&P pistol inside the same building, injuring three soldiers— PFCWilfred Sanchez, Sgt.Jonathan Westbrook, and SFCWarren Hardnett— all of whom had been involved in the altercation with Lopez.
 Lopez also killed Sgt.First Class Daniel Ferguson, who was attempting to barricade a lockless conference room door to prevent Lopez from gaining entry and harming anyone inside.

 Lopez then got into his car and drove slowly to a motor pool building to which he had been assigned, firing at two soldiers and wounding one of them along the way on 73rd Street.
 Upon reaching the building, Lopez fired at a soldier inside the office, but missed her and grazed the head of another soldier.
 He then killed Sgt.
 Timothy Owens when Sgt.
 Owens approached him and tried to talk him down, and wounded another soldier.
 He then moved on to the building's vehicle bay area, where he injured two soldiers, after which his weapon misfired.
 Lopez then proceeded to the 1st Medical Brigade headquarters in his car.